Sir Clive Woodward is the Former England RFU Coach.

-Clive attended Loughborough University and graduated with a Sports Science degree and teaching qualification (PGCE).
+Clive attended Loughborough University and graduated with a Sports Science degree and a teaching qualification (PGCE).

 After returning to the UK, he established his own successful leasing company in 1990.

-After transforming the national side, England began to beat southern hemisphere teams on a regular basis, becoming ranked No. 1 in the world, and ultimately winning the greatest prize in rugby, the World Cup, in November 2003.
+After transforming the national side, they began to beat southern hemisphere teams regularly.
+As a result, the England team were ranked No. 1 in the world and went on to win the 2003 World Cup.

-In 2004 Clive Woodward was awarded knighthood in the New Year’s Honours.
+In 2004 Clive Woodward was awarded a knighthood in the New Year’s Honours.

 Sir Clive became the Performance Director at Southampton Football Club, and in 2006 was appointed Director of Football.

-Woodward and his staff are credited with creating a unique management system within international rugby, bringing professionalism to rugby in England at this level.
-He has revolutionised the game both on and off the field.
+Woodward and his staff created a unique management system within international rugby, revolutionising the game both on and off the field.

-Whether in the field of sport or business, the principles associated with building high performance teams are the same.
+Whether in sport or business, the principles associated with creating high-performance teams remain the same.

-Leadership, Teamship, Partnership and Attention to Detail are the key components of the team building process.
-Cultures may change from team to team and from company to company, but the key ingredients for success remain consistent.
+Leadership, Teamship, Partnership and Attention to Detail are critical components to build a team.
+Team and Company Cultures may change, but the key ingredients for success remain consistent.

-During Clive’s time with the England Rugby team, he established a series of high performance management systems incorporating players, coaches, technical, medical and administrative teams.
-These systems operate individually and collectively, guided by a series of winning behaviours, which ultimately provide the framework for activities both on and off the field.
+During Clive’s time with the England Rugby team, he established a series of high-performance management systems incorporating players, coaches, technical, medical and administrative units.
+These systems operate individually and collectively, guided by a set of winning behaviours, which ultimately provide the framework for activities on and off the field.

-It is the establishment, recognition and implementation of these key principles, which have enabled Clive to meet his twin objectives of wanting to build a happy, and more importantly, successful team.
+It’s the establishment, recognition and implementation of these principles which have enabled Sir Clive to meet his objectives of wanting to build a happy and successful team.